tfle/personal-website/nb.md

 {: .selected-user}
 <p id="selected-user">None</p>

-Open **Minecraft Education**, paste in your username and type in the password (it's on the whiteboard)!
+If your name has been selected, this means you can now paste your username in **Minecraft Education**.

 {: .did-you-know}
 The shortcut for paste is **Control + V**

+Don't know the password?
+Check the whiteboard or ask an instructor!

 ---